dell/csm-docs/content/docs/getting-started/installation/openshift/powerstore/prerequisite/_index.md

 <br>

-The following is a sample multipath.conf file:
+The following is a **simple** sample multipath.conf file.
+For a detailed sample, refer [Dell Technologies Host Connectivity](https://elabnavigator.dell.com/vault/pdf/Linux.pdf#page=202) Linux Guide for more details.

 ```text
 defaults {